Ravnur-Inc/ams-api-replacement-demo-app/rms-live-demo-app/readme.md

     Press `1` to choose RTMP  – standard protocol for live streaming workflows.

     Press `2` to choose SRT – secure protocol with encryption option.
+(Contact Ravnur Support to add SRT as a streaming protocol)

 10. Choose the live output type: